Monty M5 Carbon Trials Bike - Eurobike 2011

 @nielsdewit carbon frames if made properly are significantly stronger than any kind of aluminum, so I really don't think you'll break one...

 This is gonna be pretty sick, but I just don't think I could spend that much and it will break quicker than other frames.
+But you kids should stop hating because it's lighter than your kiddys bike.

 Why will it break?? carbon is stronger than Aluminum.